okta/okta-signin-widget/README.md

   {...},
   function (res) {
     if (res.status === 'IDP_DISCOVERY') {
-      res.idpDiscovery.redirectToIdp('/relative/path/after/login');
+      res.idpDiscovery.redirectToIdp('/a/app/request/context');
       return;
     }
   }
 );
 ```

+The IdP Discovery authentication flow will be

+1. Display an identifier page to enter Okta userName to discovery IdP for authentication
+2. If IdP is Okta, will transit to Primary Auth
+3. Otherwise is third-party IdP, will invoke the [success callback](#rendereloptions-success-error) with `response.status` as `IDP_DISCOVERY`.

 ### Additional configuration

-- **idpDiscovery.requestContext**: a [Webfinger](https://tools.ietf.org/html/rfc7033) context of that which the user is trying to access, such as the path of an app
+- **idpDiscovery.requestContext**: a context of that which the user is trying to access, such as the path of an app

-### Additions in the callback
+### Additions in the success callback

-- `response.status` is `IDP_DISCOVERY`
+- `response.status` is `IDP_DISCOVERY` when the authentication needs to be done agaist third-party IdP.
-- `res.idpDiscovery.redirectToIdp` is a function that could be used for redirect to relative path of the IdP against which authentication has been succeded.
+- `res.idpDiscovery.redirectToIdp` is a function that is used for redirecting to relative path of the third-party IdP.
+It **has to** be same as **idpDiscovery.requestContext**.

 ## OpenID Connect

 Options for the [OpenID Connect](http://developer.okta.com/docs/api/resources/oidc.html) authentication flow.
-This flow is required for social authentication, and requires OAuth client registration with Okta.
+This flow is required for social authentication, and requires OAuth2 client registration with Okta.
 For instructions, see [Social Authentication](http://developer.okta.com/docs/api/resources/social_authentication.html).

 - **clientId:** Client Id pre-registered with Okta for the OIDC authentication flow